 NSAID use causes more than 50% of peptic ulcers.
 However, most people who take NSAIDs do not develop peptic ulcers.

-A rare cause of peptic ulcers is a type of cancer that releases a hormone called gastrin that causes excess acid production (see Zollinger-Ellison Syndrome).
+A rare cause of peptic ulcers is a type of cancer that releases a hormone called gastrin that causes excess acid production (see Zollinger-Ellison Syndrome Gastrinoma A gastrinoma is a tumor usually in the pancreas or duodenum (the first segment of the small intestine) that produces excessive levels of the hormone gastrin, which stimulates the stomach to... read more ).
 The symptoms of cancerous ulcers are very similar to those of noncancerous ulcers.
-However, cancerous ulcers usually do not respond to the treatments used for noncancerous ulcers.
+However, cancerous ulcers usually do not respond well to the treatments used for noncancerous ulcers.

 The most common symptom of a peptic ulcer is

-The pain is typically described as gnawing, burning, aching, or soreness or sometimes as a sensation of hunger and is usually located just below the breastbone.
+The pain is typically described as gnawing, burning, aching, or soreness or sometimes as a sensation of hunger and is usually located in the upper abdomen just below the breastbone.
 It is usually relieved by food or antacids.
-The typical ulcer tends to heal and recur.
+The typical ulcer tends to heal and return.
 Thus, pain may occur for days or weeks, then wane or disappear, and then return again when the ulcer returns.
 Only about half of people have typical symptoms.

 Duodenal ulcer symptoms tend to follow a pattern.
-Pain is usually absent when the person awakens but appears by mid-morning.
+People usually do not have pain when they awaken, but pain appears by mid-morning.
 Drinking milk or eating (which buffers stomach acid) or taking antacids generally relieves the pain, but it usually returns 2 or 3 hours later.
 Pain that awakens the person during the night is common.
-Frequently, the pain erupts once or more a day over a period of one to several weeks and then may disappear without treatment.
-However, pain usually recurs, often within the first 2 years and occasionally after several years.
+Frequently, the pain occurs one or more times a day over a period of one to several weeks and then may go away without treatment.
+However, pain usually returns, often within the first 2 years and occasionally after several years.
 People generally develop patterns and often learn by experience when a recurrence is likely (commonly in spring and fall and during periods of stress).

 The symptoms of gastric ulcers, marginal ulcers, and stress ulcers, unlike those of duodenal ulcers, do not follow any pattern.
 Eating may relieve pain temporarily or may cause pain rather than relieve it.
 Gastric ulcers sometimes cause scarring and swelling of the tissues (edema) that lead into the small intestine, which may prevent food from easily passing out of the stomach.
 This blockage may cause bloating, nausea, or vomiting after eating.